visihvo/SE200---Utility-library-tests/README.md

 Node & npm

 Tests can be ran with 'npm test'.
-Currently this also creates a coverage report of all the tested files.
+Currently this also creates a coverage report of all the tested files. <- check if we want this

 [![Coverage Status](https://coveralls.io/repos/github/visihvo/SE200---Utility-library-tests/badge.svg?branch=main)](https://coveralls.io/github/visihvo/SE200---Utility-library-tests?branch=main)